Elixir Phoenix Continuous Integration#

-When code scanning detects errors, it's a good idea to not run any further tests and fail the build early.
+When code scanning detects errors, it's good practice to not run any further tests and fail the build early.
 For fast feedback, we configured the pipeline to fail the build before proceeding to automated tests.

 The final example pipeline is composed of three blocks:

-Project is using the following configuration.
-If you're new to Semaphore, we recommend going through the guided tour and linked documentation pages for more information
+The project uses the configuration shown below.
+If you're new to Semaphore, we recommend going through the guided tour and linked documentation pages before trying out the example project.

 To enable headless Chrome support, add the following to your